Hodge classes and the Jacquet-Langlands correspondence: Shimura varieties, local systems, and motives

 We will also need to consider the case when the map $G\rightarrow H$ satisfies \eqref{GHsurj} but not \eqref{Zcohtriv}.
 Typically, in such cases, we will be interested in maps in the opposite direction.
 Indeed, there is a natural pushforward map

 If $\cK_1$ and $\cK_2$ are (small enough) open compact subgroups of $G(\A_f)$ and $H(\A_f)$ respectively, the induced map

-is finite etale onto its image which is a union of components of $\Sh_{H,\cK_2}$.
+is finite {\'e}tale onto its image which is a union of components of $\Sh_{H,\cK_2}$.
 Thus $f_*$ can be defined by taking the trace to the image, and then extending by zero outside the image.

-\begin{rem} To make the definition of $f_*$ independent of the choice of $\cK_1$ and $\cK_2$, we need to normalize it by multiplying by the factor $\vol (\cK_1)/\vol(\cK_2)$ for some choice of Haar measure on $G(\A_f)$ and $H(\A_f)$.
-In our application, we will impicitly make such a choice in \S \ref{ss:form-construction} and \S \ref{sec:proof-of-main-thm}, but the exact choice is unimportant. \end{rem}
+\begin{rem} To make the definition of $f_*$ independent of the choice of $\cK_1$ and $\cK_2$, we need to normalize it by multiplying by the factor $\vol (\cK_1)/\vol(\cK_2)$ for some choice of Haar measures on $G(\A_f)$ and $H(\A_f)$.
+In our application, we will implicitly make such a choice in \S \ref{ss:form-construction} and \S \ref{sec:proof-of-main-thm}, but the exact choice is unimportant. \end{rem}